-The City's 2018 revenue performed above expectations, with a 9.0% increase over budget as a final result.
-Excluding grants and MSD project contributions, performance was 8.5% over budget.
-The City's sales tax revenue for all funds combined outperformed the budget by 6.1%.
-The new revenue budget for 2019 has a negative 1.9% growth rate for total revenues, well below the regional economy growth for the St. Louis area CPI of 2.9% for the prior 2018 year.
-Sales tax is projected to be flat compared to the 2017 - 2018 budget.
-An ongoing partnership with MSD produces \$581,000 in revenue available for stormwater projects scheduled on Georgian Acres.
-Real estate tax growth is expected to yield a 2.0% increase due to new developments in the City.
+The City's 2019 revenue performed above expectations, with a 2.7% increase over budget as a final result.
+Excluding grants and MSD project contributions, performance was 2.9% over budget.
+The City's sales tax revenue for all funds combined outperformed the budget by 8.4%.
+The new revenue budget for 2020 has a positive 1.8% growth rate for total revenues, which is slightly below the regional economy growth for the St. Louis area CPI of 1.9% for the prior 2019 year.
+Sales tax is projected to increase by 8.3% compared to the 2018-2019 budget.
+An ongoing partnership with MSD produces \$214,000 in revenue available for stormwater projects scheduled on Steeplechase Lane.
+Real estate tax growth is expected to yield a 3.1% increase due to new developments in the City.

-Overall expenditures for 2018 were 10.4% lower than budget for all funds and 2.2% lower than budget for capital and general funds combined.
-The majority of savings occurred in stormwater capital projects, due to the Georgian Acres construction being delayed.
+Overall expenditures for 2019 were 5.9% lower than budget for all funds and 3.9% lower than budget for Capital and General Funds combined.
+Significant savings occurred in stormwater capital projects, due to changes in the Georgian Acres project.
+Savings was also recognized in capital purchases, as several capital items were purchased for less than anticipated.

-General and Capital Fund operational expenditures for the new budget year of 2019 are expected to increase by 9.9%.
-Total personnel expenditures are projected to be up by 3.3%.
-The 2019 General Fund capital budgets include funding for computer equipment, EMS equipment, police and public works vehicles, and police vehicle equipment.
-The 2019 Capital Improvement Fund budget includes funding for various street patching.
-The 2019 stormwater budget includes funding for stormwater projects on Georgian Acres.
+General and Capital Fund operational expenditures for the new budget year of 2020 are expected to increase by 0.9%.
+Total personnel expenditures are projected to be down by 0.5%.
+The 2020 Capital Improvement Fund capital budgets include funding for computer equipment, EMS equipment, firefighting gear, police, fire, and public works vehicles, bridge repair, and Geyer Road engineering.
+The 2020 Stormwater Fund budget includes funding for stormwater projects on Steeplechase Lane, Timber Trail, Countryside Acres, and Clayton Terrace/Garibaldi/Arthur Ave, as well as a stormwater vehicle.

-Net income for all funds in 2018 of \$697,028 is mainly attributable to the delayed stormwater project.
-The 2019 net income adjustment to fund balance at year-end for Capital and General Funds combined is budgeted to decrease by \$299,926 to \$6,498,574.
-The Parks and Stormwater Fund is projected to decrease by \$108,411 to \$1,394,753.
+Net income for all funds in 2019 of \$717,846 is mainly attributable to the increase in revenue coupled with the stormwater project changes and the capital purchases savings.
+The 2020 net income adjustment to fund balance at year-end for Capital and General Funds combined is budgeted to decrease by \$64,569 to \$6,995,246.
+The Parks and Stormwater Fund is projected to increase by \$130,687 to \$2,090,381.

 The City's long-term planning model is greatly utilized by the City.
-The model focuses on providing a long-term picture of the City's conservative revenue projections, planned expenditures, and the correlation of fund balance changes through one year past the City's debt service repayment (another 11 years).
+The model focuses on providing a long-term picture of the City's conservative revenue projections, planned expenditures, and the correlation of fund balance changes through one year past the City's debt service repayment (another 10 years).
 The model is updated periodically to enable management to review and respond to variances that may affect budget objectives and outcomes.

 As mentioned in the transmittal letter, the current base version indicates a need to improve revenue growth while managing expenses during the next few years.
-Without a significant influx of additional revenue, fund balance will drop below 25% of operating expenses in the year 2022.
-The base version takes into account the development of the DESCO site, anchored by Lifetime Fitness, as well as the McBride Homes development, Arbors at Frontenac.
+Without a significant influx of additional revenue, fund balance will drop below 25% of operating expenses in fiscal year 2024-2025.
+The base version takes into account the development of the DESCO site, anchored by Lifetime Fitness, as well as the McBride Homes development, Arbors at Frontenac